-Many modern DVR solutions now come with handy features – such as an app that you can download to monitor camera footage in real-time from any location.
+The best DVR security camera solutions will also offer additional features, such as apps that you can download to monitor camera footage in real-time from any location, and support cloud storage.

-We’ve listed our picks of the best DVR security systems for CCTV in 2019.
+So, if you want to make sure your home or office is protected, we’ve listed our picks of the best DVR security systems for CCTV.
 Be aware that some include cameras in the box, whereas others require them to be purchased separately along with hard drives.

 If you’re looking for a robust DVR system that feels premium and records in 2K quality, this model from Samsung Wisenet will fit the bill.
 It ships with four white and sleek bullet-style cameras designed for indoor and outdoor use.
 They’re equipped with night vision tech that uses infrared LEDs and smart IR to provide up to130ft (or 40m) night vision range.
 Like others on our list, the DVR system works with a mobile app that lets you view what the cameras are seeing in real-time, though we found in our testing that the app occasionally forgot cameras which then needed to be re-added.